NabiWu/Chia/README.md

 ## How to run the app

 git clone or download the repository.
-And open the inner folder with Xcode, so that this app can be ran on the simulator or deployed on the Iphone.
+And open the inner folder with Xcode, so that this app can be ran on the simulator.
+If you want to deploy on the iPhone, firstly updating the xcode to the newest version; second removing the arm64 from the Excluded Architecture for both PROJECT and Pods.
 To successfully run this app on Xcode simulator, please select the correct “Architectures” in the project Build Settings (Default is arm64).

 ## High-level overview of Tech

 The app applies the Model-View-ViewModel (MVVM) architecture pattern.
 The main advantage of using this architecture pattern is that we can significantly reduce the code reuse in our home controller.
 CardViewModel can act as the ‘middleman’ for storing necessary information as well as the attribute text ui patterns.